vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 It is [paid in to the infrastructure fee pool](./0029-FEES-fees.md#collecting-and-distributing-fees).
 Fees are charged in the asset that is being transferred.

 Fee are primarily a spam-protection mechanism, so for accounts generating "useful activity" discounts apply.

 ### Transfer fee discounts

 Let `D` stand for `transfer.feeDiscountDecay`.
 This is a network parameter that specifies the how cumulated trading fees decay for the purpose of being used to do transfer-fee-free transfers.
 Minimum value is `0`, maximum value is any decimal strictly less than `1` and default it `0.5`.
 Let `M` stand for network parameter `transfer.feeDiscountMinimumTrackedAmount`.
 Minimum value is `0`, there is no maximum beyond that dictated by the data type used and the default is `0.001`.

-For each party and for each asset store the an amount which tracks all trading fees paid and received by the party with tranfer fees subtracted and the amount decayed as specified below.
+For each party and for each asset store the an amount which tracks all trading fees paid and received by the party with transfer fees subtracted and the amount decayed as specified below.

 For each key for each asset assume you store a value denoted `c`.
 During the epoch `k`: